Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Analysis of Poetic devices in Spring Storm

-Spring Storm is a free verse poem with no set rhyme scheme or regular meter (metre in British English).
+Spring Storm is a free verse poem with no set rhyme scheme or regular meter.
 There are six stanzas made up of five couplets and one tercet.

 What it does have is a wide range of figurative devices and some internal rhyme, both full and slant, which helps to tighten certain lines and stanzas, bringing texture and echoes to the sound as it is read.